 There will be a short-term impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.
-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the M8, and construction works are programmed to be undertaken at night (five nights) on a rolling programme.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the M9 NB carriageway, and construction works are programmed to be undertaken at night (two nights) on a rolling programme.
 As such, the visual impact of the works will be somewhat reduced.